Germany–Slovakia relations: Post 1992

 Following the creation of democratic Slovakia and German reunification, both countries traded under a free market economy.

 In March 2001, a German court rejected compensation complaints from Slovakia's surviving Jews from the Holocaust.
 Claims were rejected again in 2002.
 In 2003, Slovak Jews made a collective claim of 77 million euros to Germany.
 The 2003 lawsuit filed against Germany by the Central Union of Jewish Religious Communities in the Slovak Republic (UZZNO) was made to reclaim compensation for monies paid by the wartime Slovak government to Germany to cover the cost of Germany's deportation of 57,000 members of the country's Jewish population.

 State visits

 The following state visits have occurred in recent times:

 German Federal President Horst Köhler visited Slovakia on 2 November 2005.
 German Chancellor Angela Merkel paid her first official visit to the Slovak Republic on 11 May 2006.

 President Ivan Gašparovič visited Germany in July 2006.
 In the same month, the new Slovak Foreign Minister Kubiš paid his first official visit to Berlin.
 Prime Minister Robert Fico visited Germany in April 2007.

 Economic relations

 Germany is Slovakia's largest trading partner.

-In 2003, Germany was the biggest investor in Slovakia, with its volume of direct investment at about 1.94 billion euro as of March 31, 2003.
+In 2003, Germany was the biggest investor in Slovakia, with its volume of direct investment at about 1.94 billion euro as of 31 March 2003.
 At the time, Germany made 26.4% of all foreign direct investments in Slovakia.

-This trend has continued in 2009, around 400 German firms are active in Slovakia investing 2.5 billion euro, making Germany is the biggest investor in Slovakia.
+This trend has continued in 2009, around 400 German firms are active in Slovakia investing 2.5 billion euro, making Germany the biggest investor in Slovakia.